About Community Planning

 - FEMA Planning Considerations: Evacuation and Shelter-in-Place – Guidance for State, Local, Tribal and Territorial Partners

-Please open the link bellow to access the Cal OES Access and Functional Needs Library.
-This library provides community-based and local, state, and federal government resources on integrating access and functional needs into emergency planning.
+The Community Planning Unit is pleased to partner with the Cal OES Office of Access and Functional Needs (AFN) and its AFN Library.
+This library provides community-based, local, state, and federal government resources on integrating access and functional needs into emergency planning.

 Draft Best Practices for County Emergency Plans